-- A. For 2021, the District approved twelve (12) transfers.
+- A. For 2023, the District approved six (6) transfers.
 See Appendix B for a more detailed look at the transfers. - 1.
-Seven transfers the SPNRD Board approved dealt with industrial transfers.
-Two of the seven were for an expansion of the Clean Harbors hazardous waste facility south of Kimball.
-One was for oil and gas well operations.
-Four dealt with road improvement projects.
+Two transfers the SPNRD Board approved dealt with industrial transfers.
+Both transfers dealt with Interstate 80 improvement projects.
 None of the transfers required a NeDNR permit/notice.
-All seven transfers were offset by existing irrigation allocations. - 2.
-Five transfers involved moving around existing certified acres to allow for new pivots to be installed.
+Both transfers were offset by existing irrigation allocations. - 2.
+One transfer involved moving irrigation allocation from one certified irrigated acre tract to a separate irrigated acre tract. - 3.
+Three transfers involved moving around existing certified acres to allow for new pivots to be installed.
 No expansion of acres occurred, just moving existing acres to new locations to make the operators more efficient.